MeloriTensei-Community-Lab/MelYTTranslations/README.md

 #### Rule 3: While AI assisted translations are not forbidden, submissions which ONLY use AI will be rejected.
 This will help keep the translations coherent and in a quality manner.
 ------------

 #### Rule 4: Be respectful of other contributors.
 It is encouraged for translators and subtitlers of the same language to come together and solve conflicts relating to the project(s) if they arise.
 Disagree with something?
-Point out the flaw(s) in a comment on the pull request!
+Point out the flaw(s) in a comment on the pull request or Issues ticket!

 ------------